feroz271/Bike-Sales-Dashboard/README.md

 • People with commutes of 0-1 mile were most likely to buy a bike, followed by those with commutes of 2-5 miles.
 However, those with commutes of 5 miles or more were less likely to make a purchase.

-• Homeowners were more likely to purchase bikes compared to renters.

-• Professionals made up the largest portion of bike customers.

  # RECOMMENDATION BASED ON ANALYSIS